bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 ## BreastCancer data set
 data(BreastCancer)

+## US arrest reason data of different regions
+data(USArrests)

+## car data of different car brands
+data(mtcars)
 ```

 -   When you run the command `data("datasetname")`, the data will load
     in your global environment in R-Studio
--   Load some data (sets) from the packages above and run a PCA (you can
+-   Load some data (sets) from the packages above and run a cluster
-    of course also use your own data!)
+    analysis (you can of course also use your own data!)
--   Formulate two questions or hypotheses on the data, that you want to
-    answer by using a PCA
+-   Formulate 1-2 questions that you want to answer by doing a
+    clustering analysis
--   Visualize the PCA and utilize grouping procedures (coloring, density
+-   Visualize your cluster analysis like shown in the lecture
-    ellipses etc.) to find **patterns** in your data
+-   Make sure to pick a reasonable number of clusters by applying
+    appropriate methods (you got the tools in the lecture)
--   Clearly communicate the explained variances with a screeplot
+-   Clearly communicate and explain the patterns you can see from your
--   Investigate potential correlations of your PCs (you can also use a
-    biplot for that)
+    cluster analysis
+-   Draw potential conclusions from your data analysis and interpret
+    your results
--   Produce some final plots and comment what you can see on them and
+-   Produce some visually appealing plots and statistics
-    how you interpret the results

 # References